eth-hci-course/hci-project-hci21-group-06/README.md

 ### Differences between A and B
 Screen | A (the 'fancy' prototype) | B (the 'structured' prototype)
 --- | --- | ---
-Dashboard | Cards of different shapes and sizes and colors for each challenge | One single long list with all challenges Rankings | Arrows to switch between different rankings | Dropdown menus to switch between different rankings Usage | Bubbles of different sizes show different usages of electricity  | One single list of all usages Shop | Available and already purchased items are in the same list | Purchased items are in a seperate tab Settings | no difference | no difference
+Dashboard | Colorful cards of different sizes for each challenge | One single plain long list with all challenges, dialogs for details
+Rankings | Arrows to switch between different rankings | Dropdown menus to switch between different rankings Usage | Bubbles of different sizes show different usages of electricity  | One single graph of all usages Shop | Available and already purchased items are in the same list | Purchased items are in a seperate tab Settings | no difference | no difference

 ### Hypotheses
-There will be no effect of the way content is structured on Task completion time There will be no effect of the way content is structured on clicks needed There will be no effect of the way content is structured on user satisfaction
+- There will be no effect of the way content is structured on Task completion time
+- There will be no effect of the way content is structured on clicks needed
+- There will be no effect of the way content is structured on user satisfaction

 ### Data collection
 We will use a timer that runs in the background which times the user throughout the whole study.
 We measure the time it takes for the user to complete all tasks.
 We also measure the amount of clicks and how many unneeded clicks users perform